 South Africa has a relatively well-developed digital infrastructure, which has made it easier for workers to stay connected and work efficiently from their homes.

 The relatively high unemployment rate and skills shortage in South Africa has made it attractive for companies to adopt remote work arrangements.
-It allows organisations to reduce their overhead costs and hire talent from a larger pool.
+It allows organisations to reduce their overhead costs and hire talent from a larger pool, including retired or semi-retired workers.

 Conclusion

 Working from home is increasingly commonplace because of available technology solutions that empower remote workers.
 It is not simply a fad; it is here to stay.
-Perhaps the greatest advantage is that employees achieve a better work-life balance, while employers place a greater emphasis on work outcomes.
+Amongst the pros and cons of remote work, perhaps the greatest advantage is that employees achieve a better work-life balance, while employers place a greater emphasis on work outcomes.